 The benefits of Epsom Salt on plants are many including that it’s organic, it’s gentle on plants and it’s cheap!

-Here’s some specific ways it helps with plants:
+Here are some specific ways it helps with plants:

 - Improves flower blooming.

-- Enhances a plant’s green color.
+- It enhances a plant’s green color.

-- Helps plants grow bushier.
+- It helps plants grow bushier.